The Adventures of Judy & Al

 Google Movies helps us find flicks to see locally, no matter where we are.

 Google Maps lets us look at aerial photos of RV parks and other things as we pick places to visit.
-It uses the same imagry as Google Earth, plus has road maps.
+It uses the same imagery as Google Earth, plus it has road maps.

 The Open Road Forums at RV.net are an incredible resource of RV-related information and advice.

-We're also sometimes asked about the software we use for various things.
-Here's a partial list:
+We're also sometimes asked about the software we use to build the slide shows for our travel reports.
+It's JAlbum - it's very flexible.